Supportive Periodontal Care

 - your personal commitment to good oral care at home.

-What is the relationship between your dentist and Dr. Goodner?
+What is the relationship between your dentist and Drs.
+Goodner or Roberts?

-Your dentist and Dr. Goodner work together as a team to provide you with the best possible care.
+Your dentist and Drs.
+Goodner or Roberts work together as a team to provide you with the best possible care.
 They combine their experience to formulate the best maintenance plan for you.
 They keep each other informed about yourprogress.
-Although Dr. Goodner may see you periodically for maintenance therapy, you will need to see your general dentist as well.
+Although Drs.
+Goodner or Roberts may see you periodically for maintenance therapy, you will need to see your general dentist as well.
 Appointments for periodontal maintenance do not replace regular dental checkups.
-If Dr. Goodner detects tooth decay during a maintenance visit, he will refer you to your general dentist for treatment.
+If Drs.
+Goodner or Roberts detects tooth decay during a maintenance visit, he will refer you to your general dentist for treatment.
 Your general dentist is primarily responsible for your overall dental health, including such dental needs as filling new or recurrent cavities or making changes in fillings, crowns or bridges.